 Who do I contact if I have any questions?

 Please let us know if you have any questions!
 The fastest way to get an answer to your question is to email us at firstname.lastname@example.org.
-During the summer months, you can also call us at (519) 638-5241.
+During the summer months, when the camp is in operation, you can also call us at (519) 638-5241.